-Overall 17 actions were completed at the end of quarter 3 (B), while 39 actions were on schedule (A), 4 were potentially delayed (A) and 1 was delayed (B).
-3 actions are no longer required due to changes in circumstances.
-The action that is delayed (B) is:
+Overall 17 actions were completed at the end of quarter 3 (^B), while 39 actions were on schedule (^O), 4 were potentially delayed (^O) and 1 was delayed (^B).
+3 actions are no

-Ref Action Progress 10.1.11 Arrange the disposal of Downside for affordable housing © The development proposal now includes land not originally included when the release of the HCA covenant was resolved.
+Ref Action Progress 10.1.11 Arrange the disposal of Downside for affordable housing ß The development proposal now includes land not originally included when the release of the HCA covenant was resolved.
 The additional piece of land will generate a claw back of part of the receipt to the HCA.
 This additional piece of land has now been valued and agreed with the HCA.
 This additional work has caused the delay.
 Expected completion is by March 2015.